Standby Generator Essentials

-While it is not required, we highly recommend the use of a generator pad to raise your generator one level higher, keeping it level and secure during a torrential downpour.
+Standby generators come equipped with a composite base on the bottom.
+While it is not required, we highly recommend this generator accessory to raise your generator one grade higher, keeping it level and safe during a torrential downpour.

 The kit basically keeps your battery toasty.
 Plus, it keeps the oil from freezing into sludge.
-We recommend installing a Cold Weather Kit at the same time your generator is installed.
+We recommend installing a cold weather kit at the same time your generator is installed.

 This system will promptly alert you (or your installer) of a potential problem or service issue, giving you ample time to remedy the situation between outages.

 Smart Management Modules

 If you want to get the most power for your money, smart management modules are the perfect generator accessory.

 Smart management modules connect to individual electric circuits in your home and are each assigned a priority level.
 The priority level corresponds to the importance of the load during a power outage, and the modules manage what comes on or off depending on what the generator can handle.

 For example, suppose you connect a module to the circuit controlling your fridge and assign it priority one.
 The modules will work to make sure the fridge is always powered, even if it means cutting power to lower priority items, such as your toaster.
 By managing power, the modules potentially let you save money by buying a smaller-size generator than you might otherwise need.